stfc/PSyclone/doc/psyke.rst

   without its parent Directive (e.g. ACC or OMP Parallel Directive),

-* A Loop over cells in a colour without its parent Loop over colours in Dynamo0.3 API,
+* A Loop over cells in a colour without its parent Loop over colours in the Dynamo0.3 API,

-* An inner Loop without its parent outer Loop in GOcean1.0 API.
+* An inner Loop without its parent outer Loop in the GOcean1.0 API.

 .. _psyke-use: